DoubtfulTurnip/doubtfulturnip-kasm-registry/README.md

 ### Slasher

-Content discovery and brute-force tooling (e.g., `wfuzz`, `dirsearch`, `hydra`) to find hidden content and weak credentials.
+Slasher is a bulk IOC checker.
+Paste hashes, IPs or domains, let Slasher query VirusTotal in parallel, watch progress live, then export results as a CSV file — all from a single web interface.

 ### TruffleHog

 Scans for high-entropy secrets and credential patterns in local filesystems or repositories.
 Supports 800+ secret types.
+Currently WIP, this will only scan a website.

 ### Web-Check

-A web security scanning suite including `OWASP ZAP`, `wpscan`, and `Nikto`.
-Automates detection of known vulnerabilities and misconfigurations.
+Get an insight into the inner-workings of a given website: uncover potential attack vectors, analyse server architecture, view security configurations, and learn what technologies a site is using.

 ---